theoptips/mentor_FAQ/FAQ_ML.md

 - FAQ 006	Github contribution guideline, how do you make your commits count, how to get credit for the github activity tracker Ans: 004
 - FAQ 007	Reproducible research, deep learning, machine learning Ans: 006
 - FAQ 008	What should I expect at the end of the course?
 What would I gain from this course?
 Ans: 007
-- FAQ 009 Data Augmentation in Computer Vision, why and how to do it
+- FAQ 009 	Data Augmentation in Computer Vision, why and how to do it Ans 008
-- FAQ 010
+- FAQ 010 	Learn more about reinforcement learning.
+Reinforcement Learning resources 009

 # ANSWERS